relacs is available on

 - Phase 3 - Technical issues (version 0.9.6)

-Since 2007 we are actively making the program ready to be shared
+In 2007 we started to make the program ready to be shared with

-with other people, i.e. setting up GNU autotools and finalizing
+other people, i.e. setting up GNU autotools and finalizing the

 Have been implemented and run very well in the experiments.